 Generally, projects are organized into two categories by the state all being part of the statewide planning process.
 The Unscheduled Projects List (UPL) is a Long-Range Planning Element consisting of a list of projects where a need has been identified but there is no time table or funding commitment for completion of the project.
 The 6-year plan projects are Short-Term Planning Element projects that are projects having higher priority needs with a specific funding committment.
 The Kentucky Transportation Cabinet maintains and funds the 6-Year Plan for the entire state.
 The Kentucky General Assembly allocates funding for the 6-Year Plan in two year cycles.
 For more information on the Kentucky Transportation Planning process, visit the Kentucky Transportation Cabinet website.

-Additionally, the Paducah Planning and Engineering-Public Works Departments devise and plan for local projects that may or may not have involvement from the state.
-The projects that have no state involvement are usually small scale in nature and do not involve state right of way.
+Additionally, the Paducah Planning and Engineering Departments plan for local projects that may or may not have involvement from the state.

 The Purchase Area Development District (PADD) is responsible mainly for the analysis of data, identification and evaluation of needs in their region, and the subsequent evaluation and prioritization/ranking of projects in the Unscheduled Projects List (UPL) for possible inclusion in the Six-Year Highway Plan and the coordination of public input.
 The Purchase Area Development District's role in the statewide transportation planning process is to work with the Regional Transportation Planning Committee to evaluate and prioritize all transportation needs concerned with all modes of transportation in the region; identification of new needs; prioritization/ranking of all unscheduled projects; establish a public involvement process that will involve diverse interest groups in the statewide transportation planning process - involving all modes of transportation; provide coordination with other planning activities in the region; complete the various tasks described in its annual scope of work.